fork52/chess_gif/docs/index.rst

-.. chess-gif documentation master file, created by sphinx-quickstart on Sun Aug 16 15:47:56 2020.
+.. chess_gif documentation master file, created by sphinx-quickstart on Sun Aug 16 15:47:56 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.